nosirromd/sinatra/README.md

 ## Description

 Building our Sinatra application
-Create directory for web application testing create Dockerfile for our Sinatra container
+    Create directory for web application testing
+    create Dockerfile for our Sinatra container
     Build our new Sinatra image
 Create our Sinatra container
     Download our Sinatra web application
     Make the webapp/bin/webapp binary executable
     Launch our first Sinatra container
     Check the logs of our Sinatra container
     Tail the logs of our Sinatra container
     Use docker top to list our Sinatra processes
     Check the Sinatra port mapping
     Test our Sinatra application

+Extending our Sinatra application to use Redis
+    Updating our Sinatra application
+    Make the webapp_redis/bin/webapp binary executable
+    Build a Redis database image
+        Create directory for Redis container
+        Create Dockerfile for Redis image
+    Connecting our Sinatra application to the Redis container

 ### Dependencies